 Chinese mainland reports 57 locally transmitted COVID-19 cases

-Of the new local cases, 43 were reported in Shaanxi, eight in Zhejiang, and six in Guangdong, the commission said.
+Of the new local cases, 53 were reported in Shaanxi, two in Guangdong, and one each in Tianjin and Guangxi, the commission said.

-Also reported were 24 new imported cases in nine provincial-level regions, according to the commission.
+Also reported were 20 new imported cases in six provincial-level regions, according to the commission.

-There were no new suspected cases or new deaths from COVID-19 reported on Monday, it added.
+Two new suspected cases arriving from outside the mainland were reported in Shanghai and no new deaths from COVID-19 were reported on Tuesday, it added.